adobe/helix-home/getting-started-2.0.md

 If you have existing HTML files or snippets that you wish to reuse, you can simply add them to your GitHub repository and have _Helix Pages_ merge and deliver them for you:

 1. Add a `about.html` file to your GitHub repository.
 The file name can be anything, just make sure it has a `.html` extension.
 1. Add your HTML.
-Maybe [like so](https://raw.githubusercontent.com/adobe/helix-example-basic/master/htdocs/about.html "example HTML file")?
+Maybe an [about.html](https://raw.githubusercontent.com/adobe/helix-example-basic/master/about.html "example HTML file")?
 1. Click _Commit changes_.
 1. Refresh `https://<my-repo>-<my-name>.project-helix.page/about.html` to see the rendered result.